Circuit Interrupters in Spokane

 Understanding the Difference Between GFCI & AFCI

 Although both circuit interrupters monitor various fault conditions on your property, GFCIs prevent ground faults by disconnecting when the input and output of an electrical current are unequal.
 AFCIs protect you from powerful arc flashes by disconnecting when they detect them.
-Our Spokane electricians recommend getting both circuit interrupters installed on your property and can take care of AFCI and GFCI receptacle wiring.
+Our electricians recommend getting both circuit interrupters installed on your property and can take care of AFCI and GFCI receptacle wiring.